-If you want to explore the island, visit the numerous historical sites like Her Majesty’s prison, the Light House or the Turks and Caicos museum.
-If you are the active type book shore excursions and enjoy great diving and snorkeling spots.
-Or just lay on Governor’s beach, the most beautiful beach on the island.
+If you want to explore the island on your Grand Turk vacation, visit the numerous historical sites like Her Majesty’s prison, the Light House or the Turks and Caicos museum.
+If you are the active type book shore excursions and enjoy great diving and snorkeling spots, or just lay on Governor’s beach, the most beautiful beach on the island.

 Find snorkeling gear for your call to the island right here.

 And if that is not enough, head over to the cruise port and visit the splash landing center.
 Here you will get to learn about the Friendship 7 space program, created in honor of John Glenn, the first American to orbit the earth who splash landed in Grand Turk.